gokeay/Akbank-Patika.dev-Web3-Practicum/Final Case/README.md

   ◉ buying cars from car sale market depending on whether it's second hand condition, brand and price, 📈

-  ◉ changing your car's price and state of whether on sale. 📝
+  ◉ changing your car's price and state of whether on sale or not. 📝

   ◉ to see how many car are there in the market and another practical methods. 🚀